Mechanical cooling in the bistable regime of a dissipative optomechanical cavity with a Kerr medium: INTRODUCTION

 In this paper, we study optical bistability and mechanical cooling at the bistable regime of a dissipative optomechanical system, which is implemented with a Michelson--Sagnac interferometer containing a movable membrane and a Kerr medium.
 We consider that the mechanical motion only causes a shift of the cavity damping rate, and does not vary the cavity frequency, corresponding to a purely dissipative coupling.
 As a clear advantage over the setting without Kerr nonlinearity, the cavity intensity can exhibit optical bistability at regular laser driving power of tens of milliWatt (mW), where the input-power-dependent cavity intensity displays a characteristic $S$-shaped curve and part of the upper branch of the curve turns unstable due to optomechanical coupling.
 In this regard, we note that the bistable region exists for a broad power range.
 In contrast, the optical bistability is sensitive to power fluctuation in typical dispersive systems \citep{Ghobadi2011a,Aldana2013}, and is inaccessible by the purely dissipative system with the Michelson--Sagnac interferometer and the input power of $\sim$100 mW.
 We then study mechanical cooling at the bistable regime, and find that the steady-state mechanical temperature is a non-monotonic function of intracavity intensity (or optomechanical coupling).
-The optimal cooling condition appears at the upper branch close to the turning point, and allows the mechanical membrane to be effectively cooled from room temperature down to a few millikelvin in the unresolved sideband regime.
-We further show that the membrane initially in a cryogenic environment of $0.1$ K can be cooled down to the temperature corresponding to the number of quanta less than one in the unresolved sideband regime.
+The dissipative coupling allows the mechanical membrane to be effectively cooled from room temperature down to a few millikelvin in the unresolved sideband regime, and the optimal cooling condition appears at the upper branch close to the turning point.
+We further show that the membrane initially in a cryogenic environment of 0.1 K has similarly bistable features, and can be cooled down close to the ground state in the unresolved sideband regime for the case of only branch.
 Our findings are of interest for further studying the optomechanical nonclassical properties in the presence of static bistability.